Association for Information Science and Technology: Membership

 Originally membership was based on representatives nominated by scientific societies, professional associations, foundations, and government agencies.
 Changes made to the bylaws in 1952 opened the organization to any individual with interest in the dissemination of information.
 Today, fee-based memberships can be either individual or institutional, with no formal requirements to join as an individual.
 Similar to most organizations of its kind, ASIS&T offers benefits to its members in the form of subscriptions to publications, access to job assistance services (JobLine); and discounts to ASIS&T-sponsored events.

 Leadership

-The current President of ASIS&T is Ian Ruthven, Professor at the University of Strathclyde.
-The President-Elect is Maria Boon, Professor at the University of Illinois at Urbana-Champaign.
+The current President of ASIS&T is Maria Boon, Professor at the University of Illinois at Urbana-Champaign.
+The President-Elect is Marlene Holmner, PhD, University of Pretoria, Pretoria, South Africa.
 A complete list of Past Presidents is listed on the ASIS&T website.
 The Board of Directors includes Chris Cunningham (Treasurer), Lu An, Timothy Dickey, Bhakti Gala, Lisa Hussey, Aylin Imeri, and Luanne Sinnamon.

 Lydia Middleton has served as the Executive Director of ASIS&T since May 2017.